 Terms of Service

 Policy: It has always been CustomMade's policy to treat our customers in exactly in the way we like to be treated ourselves.
 Whilst we do not favour reams of small print over plain English and simple, honest communication, we are compelled to publish this in order to comply with the relevant legislation (EU Distance Selling Directive).
 Of course, your statutory rights under current consumer protection laws are not affected.
-If you have any queries relating to your statutory rights as a consumer, get in touch with Consumer Direct.
+If you have any queries relating to your statutory rights as a consumer, get in touch with your country's consumer advice service.

 Data & Privacy: The information collected from you at any time you use our web site, either to contact us, place an order or just browse will be stored by our webserver and possibly any related systems.
 This is used purely to carry out your instructions, action your payment or assist your enquiries.
 There are no circumstances under which this information might be passed to a third party.
 As a UK business, CustomMade fully adheres to the Data Protection Act and all other relevant aspects of the Law.